Sawan-k-yadav/Git-And-Docker/README.md

 2. Create image with docker container and run or push on docker hub

 #
-A. ``` docker run --name container_name -it ubuntu /bin/bash``` - To create container with our choice and run un interactive mode on the terminal (-i -t is same as -it) for image ubuntu and bash terminal.
+1. ``` docker run --name container_name -it ubuntu /bin/bash``` - To create container with our choice and run on interactive mode on the terminal (-i -t is same as -it) for image ubuntu and bash terminal.
-B. ``` docker diff container_name ``` - To see what are the changes we have done in the image inside container.
+2. ``` docker diff container_name ``` - To see what are the changes we have done in the image inside container.
-C. ``` docker commit container_name new_image_name ``` - This will help to create new image for the already created container (of ubuntu for which we had created container).
+3. ``` docker commit container_name new_image_name ``` - This will help to create new image for the already created container (of ubuntu for which we had created container).